Which Of The Following Observations Is Quantitative

 • Calculating the volume of a liquid using a graduated cylinder.

 Each of these examples provides numerical data that can be analyzed mathematically.
-Because of that, for instance, if a scientist measures the mass of a sample before and after a chemical reaction, the difference in mass can reveal the amount of substance involved.
+To give you an idea, if a scientist measures the mass of a sample before and after a chemical reaction, the difference in mass can reveal the amount of substance involved.
 Similarly, tracking the number of heartbeats per minute in a study on exercise physiology offers quantifiable insights into cardiovascular health.

 Quantitative vs. Qualitative Observations